r-uiz/py.word-game/README.md

 5. `has_upper_reqs`
     > - Uses the `any()` function to check if any of the characters in the password is an uppercase letter.
 Rule 5.
 6. `sum_reqs`
-    > - Iterates through each character in the password, assessing if it is a digit, and adding it to an expected value of `self.sum_digits` which defaults to `69`.
+    > - Iterates through each character in the password, assessing if it is a digit, and adding it to a configurable expected value of `self.sum_target` which defaults to `69`.
 Rule 6.
 7. `date_today_reqs`
     > - Uses the `datetime` library to get the current date and formatting it to `YYYY-MM-DD` str format, and checking if it is in the password.
 Rule 7.
 8. `fetch_random_pokemon`